leighfletcher/academic-kickstart/content/engagement/TV-and-radio/index.md

 ## Podcasts

+* Supermassive Black Hole Podcast - September 29th 2023, a 20-minute interview with Izzie Clarke all about our future exploration of Uranus.
 * [Sky at Night Podcast](https://www.skyatnightmagazine.com/podcasts/james-webb-space-telescope-planets-solar-system/) (October 14th 2022): Interview at the International Astronomy Show, Warwick.
 * Pythagoras' Trousers (May 1st 2020):  Podcast for [Pythagoras Trousers](https://blogs.cardiff.ac.uk/physicsoutreach/2020/05/01/pythagorean-astronomy-hubble-at-30/) on the legacy of the Hubble Space Telescope.
 * ITN Podcast on Exoplanets (commissioned by audible.com) - recorded in Leicester on October 10th 2019.